-The Service Streamlining Initiative (SSI) is an IT@Cornell effort in support of Cornell's Administrative Streamlining Initiative.
-The goal is to reduce the widespread duplication of information technology services that exists between CIT and units.
-Achieving this goal will:
+The Service Streamlining Initiative (SSI) was a 2016 IT@Cornell effort in support of Cornell's Administrative Streamlining Initiative.
+The goal was to reduce the duplication of information technology services that exists between CIT and units.
+Additional goals were to:

-- Yield estimated real-dollar savings and liberation of local IT staff from the burden of non-differentiating work (which is where many resources are used today) to allow a more strategic focus on unique mission-based technologies.
+- Yield estimated real-dollar savings and liberation of local IT staff from the burden of non-differentiating work to allow a more strategic focus on unique mission-based technologies.

 - Simplify and clarify service delivery expectations and models, improving quality through well-defined service level expectations, and defining roles and responsibilities in the delivery of technology services and support.

 - Modify CIT services in order to improve adoption in cases where feedback from the IT Service Group leadership indicates there is a cost or value proposition issue.